-Turing Scheme funding can be accessed by students who are taking part in shorter term (minimum 14 days) activities including summer schools, international internships and volunteering abroad.
-Please note we have limited funding and students will need to apply for the funding and are advised to read the eligibility criteria below before submitting their application.
+Turing Scheme funding can be accessed by students who are taking part in shorter term (minimum 28 days) activities including summer schools, international internships and volunteering abroad.
+These programmes can take place anywhere in the world.

 Turing Scheme funding is considered a general contribution to cost of living and travel costs, therefore students should budget accordingly based on their destination and duration of their programme.
-We hope that this funding can help to provide life changing opportunities to students and additional support is available for students from a disadvantaged background.
+We hope that this funding can help to provide life changing opportunities to students and additional support is available for students from a widening participation background.

 There are no maximum number of placements a single student can undertake.
 Therefore you can apply for funding for a summer abroad programme as well as being eligible for study abroad year funding or future summer programme funding.
 In this case, the durations of the placements must not overlap (as this would result in dual funding).
 If you have any queries on this please contact us.

 Cost can be a significant barrier for students looking to access international internships, placements, volunteering or other educational experiences, e.g. conferences or summer schools.

-Through the International Experience Bursary, we support students from low income households to access these experiences by providing a bursary of up to £1,000 to fund their summer activity abroad.
-The activity must be of 4-12 week duration over the summer vacation (28-84 Days).
+Through the International Experience Bursary, we support students from lower income households to access these experiences by providing a bursary of up to £1,000 to fund their summer activity abroad.
+The activity must be of 1 to 12 week duration over the summer vacation (7 to 84 Days).
 Your activity must commence and end in the summer term at Essex.